 We collaborate with the Squamish River Watershed Society to understand how juvenile Chinook Salmon access and rear in the Squamish River estuary.

-IFR is examining the effects of Daisy Lake Dam operations on the productivity of salmon and steelhead in the Cheakamus River.
+IFR executes research under an adaptive management framework to examine the effects of Daisy Lake Dam operations on salmonids in the Cheakamus River.

 IFR operates a network of resistivity counters in the Fraser River watershed in the interior of British Columbia.